History of The Autism Project

 The Autism Society of Rhode Island formed an ad hoc committee of parents, therapists, administrators, autism specialists, union representatives, members of the medical, health care and early intervention communities in early 1997.
 The result was a request for funding through the Rhode Island Department of Education – Office of Special Needs.

 Funding through the Department of Education ended in September 2001.
-Recognizing the importance of providing a statewide coordinator for Autism, the Project’s only full-time paid employee became an employee of the state under the Rhode Island Technical Assistance Program (RITAP) at Rhode Island College.
+Recognizing the importance of providing a statewide coordinator for autism, the Project’s only full-time paid employee became an employee of the state under the Rhode Island Technical Assistance Program (RITAP) at Rhode Island College.

-An Executive Director was hired to grow the business into an independent non-profit organization.
+An Executive Director was hired in 2002 to grow the business into an independent non-profit organization.
 The organization continued to offer training and support to school districts, education professionals and parents through a variety of mediums including a parent training series, a state-wide conference with national speakers for all who work, support or live with an individual with ASD.